b4dact0r/DuckyScript/Windows/Wifi details stealer/readme.md

 This script will take a while to run as there's a lot of typing and it could definitely be improved.

+Planned improvements:

+- Auto detect drive letter
+- Move main commands in to .bat or .ps1 file